IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-live-streaming-rtmp-errors.md

 Live ingest URL naming rules:

-The *random* string below is a 128-bit hex number (which is composed of 32 characters of 0-9 a-f).<br--- The *access token* below is what you need to specify for fixed URL.
+The *random* string below is a 128-bit hex number (which is composed of 32 characters of 0-9 a-f).<br  author: IngridAtMicrosoft ms.service: media-services
+---
+The *access token* below is what you need to specify for fixed URL.
 It is also 128 bit hex number.

 Non-vanity RTMP URL: